Clarkb2UofM/Clarkb2UofM.github.io/README.md

 5. Click **'Commit changes...'** to continue.

 This displays the commit options menu.
-As before, all the default settings will be alright for our purposes right now.
+As before, all of the default settings will be alright for our purposes right now.

 6. Click **'Commit changes'** to save your work.